mrtayyabnadeem/mrtayyabnadeem/README.md

 - 👋 Hi, I’m @mrtayyabnadeem
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Node Base Project
 - 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me insta @mrtayyabnadeem

 <!---